What is ESW?

 - Rebuilding a bridge in Puerto Rico after Hurricane Maria

-A full ESW project database will be available soon.
+A full ESW project database is available on our Resources page.

 What are the benefits of joining ESW's network?

 Build Day unites neighborhoods for a day of action to literally build more sustainable communities.

 Students can enroll in CommUnity for a 6-month project-based curriculum in community-based work.

 We distribute project grants to our chapters to support ongoing initiatives.

 Membership grants access to our growing global network of engineers & problem solvers.

 How can I become a member of ESW?

 Click the "Join ESW" tab to learn more!